dynohub/how-bicycle-racing-works/README.md

 	* Remove the text, and read it out loud instead.
 	* Use the black arrows to point to what is being talking about.
 	* This shouldn't be too hard!
+	* For a video version, switch to git lfs (large file storage)

 ## Trying to create web-graphics version: